 When testing your data migration process, it’s important to make sure you take action to plan it out long before the process begins, as well as what happens after the migration.
 If you evaluate your process before, during, and after the migration, you’ll have key insights into specific metrics that can help you gauge the success of the endeavor.
 Of course, there are plenty of things that can go wrong, and keeping an eye on things throughout the process will help you catch them before they cause too much trouble.

 Also of note is that data migration requires some pretty technical skills and know-how, so it’s advisable to have professionals on hand to help you with the process.
-COMPANYNAME is happy to assist you with this complicated process.
+Symmetric IT Group is happy to assist you with this complicated process.

 All that said, we can now take a look at what you need to know before, during, and after a migration.